 3. Shut Eye

-If your partner wakes up for water in the middle of the night and turns on the light (don’t you hate that?!) you’ll have nothing to worry about when you’re wearing a soft sleep mask.
+If your partner wakes up for water in the middle of the night and turns on the light (don’t you just love that?!) you’ll have nothing to worry about if you’re wearing a soft sleep mask.

 4. Sleep Sounds

 White noise machines produce low level soothing noises that tune out everything from neighbors bickering to barking dogs.
 You can always download an app to get those ambient sounds that will help you sleep tight, or try one of these noise machines to get the job done.

 5. Rest Your Head

 Pillows are sometimes underappreciated and thought of as a one-size-fits-all situation.
 That is not the case!
 Take the time to choose what type is right for you.
 Factor in whether you’re a back, side or stomach sleeper.
 Decide if you prefer a soft and cloud-like material or something firm and sturdy.
 The right pillow can make a major difference in your snoozefest.

 Essential oils such as lavender, ylang-ylang, and chamomile promote relaxation.
 I don’t prefer to light candles when I’m about to go to bed because, hello danger!
 I do appreciate satchels, mists and diffuser sticks, which also get the scented job done.

 Now that you know how important sleep is, what are you going to try first?
 I’m going to start with a little meditating before bed, reflecting on all the things I’m grateful for during the day and grabbing a good book!
 The key is creating a routine you can sustain and relaxes you.
 Hopefully you have the tools to do it now!